zaufi/pytest-matcher/doc/api.rst

     .. py:function:: expected_out.match(output: str) -> bool
     .. py:function:: expected_err.match(output: str) -> bool

-        If the output has data changed from run to run (like timestamps or paths), one can edit the expected output file using regular expressions and use this function to match them.
+        If the output contains data that changes from run to run (such as timestamps or paths), edit the expectation file to use regular expressions and match it with this function.
-        Please see :ref:`Getting Started <match-regex>` for more information about this topic.
+        See :ref:`Getting Started <match-regex>` for more details.

         .. code-block:: python
             :emphasize-lines: 4